OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 Your Outlook add-in can access information from anywhere on the Internet, whether from the server that hosts the add-in, from your internal network, or from somewhere else in the cloud.
 If that information is protected, your add-in needs a way to authenticate your user.
 Outlook add-ins provide a number of different methods to authenticate, depending on your specific scenario.

-## Single sign-on access token
+## Single sign-on access token (preview)

 Single sign-on access tokens provide a seamless way for your add-in to authenticate and obtain access tokens to call the [Microsoft Graph API](/graph/overview).
 This capability reduces friction since the user is not required to enter their credentials.

 > [!NOTE]
-> The Single Sign-on API is currently supported in preview for Word, Excel, Outlook, and PowerPoint.
+> The Single Sign-on API is currently supported in preview for Word, Excel, Outlook, and PowerPoint, and should **not** be used in production add-ins.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../reference/requirement-sets/identity-api-requirement-sets.md).
+>
 > To use SSO, you must load the beta version of the Office JavaScript Library from https://appsforoffice.microsoft.com/lib/beta/hosted/office.js in the startup HTML page of the add-in.
+>
 > If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
 For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 Consider using SSO access tokens if your add-in:

 - Is used primarily by Office 365 users
 - Needs access to:
   - Microsoft services that are exposed as part of Microsoft Graph
   - A non-Microsoft service that you control

 The SSO authentication method uses the [OAuth2 On-Behalf-Of flow provided by Azure Active Directory](/azure/active-directory/develop/active-directory-v2-protocols-oauth-on-behalf-of).
 It requires that the add-in register in the [Application Registration Portal](https://apps.dev.microsoft.com/) and specify any required Microsoft Graph scopes in its manifest.